carbon-language/carbon-lang/libcxx/docs/DesignDocs/AvailabilityMarkup.rst

 Some parameters can be passed to lit to run the test-suite and exercising the availability.

-* The `platform` parameter controls the deployement target.
+* The `platform` parameter controls the deployment target.
 For example lit can be invoked with `--param=platform=macosx10.8`.
 Default is the current host.
 * The `use_system_cxx_lib` parameter indicates to use another library than the just built one.
 Invoking lit with `--param=use_system_cxx_lib=true` will run